 I called the payroll company, who then contacted the production company and got it straightened out within a day.
 They apologized and I got the check for the two additional days a couple days later.

 Another example: I was working on a major film and as we were shooting, the director got this idea.
 He wanted me to be jerked off camera at a particular moment in the scene.
 So the stunt guy came over and put a harness on me, under my coat, with a leash that he would use to pull me out of frame.

 Of course, we actors want to be good sports and do whatever the director wants.
 And, it was an easy stunt – no danger – but it was a STUNT!
 That means stunt pay.
 I jokingly said as the harness was attached – “So, I guess I'm doing stunt work, huh?”
 The director got it and turned to his assistant saying, “Make sure Michael gets stunt pay for this.”
 Everything was friendly – no hassles – but if I hadn’t mentioned it, I wouldn’t have gotten what was fair for the work I was doing.

-One last example: I was called in for some post-production work, for what I was told would be ADR (Additional Dialogue Replacement).
+One last example: I was called in for some post-production work, for what I was told would be ADR (Automatic Dialogue Replacement).
 That pays a half day’s salary (what I got per day on the shoot).
 But they had me do some new scenes – with dialogue only.
 And that pays a full day’s salary because it’s a new scene – doesn’t matter that it’s only dialogue.

 Finally, be aware that if you’re doing background work, there are a number of “pay bumps” you’re due for working under certain conditions, like if you have to work in a scene where they’re using smoke.
 Even though it’s fake smoke, you should get a little extra pay for that.
 There are some other bumps as well – just ask one of the other extras; they know all that stuff.
 And no – principal actors don’t get the same bumps as background actors get.